Concordium/concordium.github.io/source/mainnet/net/guides/gallery/gallery-setup.rst

     - `rustup <https://rustup.rs/>`_ installed to build the backend.

-The frontend needs the |bw| for interaction.
+The front-end needs the |bw| for interaction.
 Install the extension for your browser as described :ref:`here<setup-browser-wallet>`.

 Clone this `repository <https://github.com/Concordium/concordium-dapp-examples>`_.